-- ASCE COE 1(d); (3)(a) - "Engineers have zero tolerance for bribery, fraud, and corruption in all forms, and report violations to the proper authorities." - "Engineers uphold the honor, integrity, and dignity of the profession." - NSPE Fundamental Canon 6 - "Conduct themselves honorably, responsibly, ethically, and lawfully so as to enhance the honor, reputation, and usefulness of the profession." - ACEC Rules of Practice 5(b) - "...shall not offer, give, solicit or receive, either directly or indirectly, any political contribution in an amount intended to influence the award of a contract by public authority, or which may be reasonably construed by the public of having the effect or intent to influence the award of the contract. ..."
+- ASCE Canon 6 - "Engineers shall act in such a manner as to uphold and enhance the honor, integrity, and dignity of the engineering profession and shall act with zero tolerance for bribery, fraud, and corruption." - NSPE Fundamental Canon 6 - "Conduct themselves honorably, responsibly, ethically, and lawfully so as to enhance the honor, reputation, and usefulness of the profession." - ACEC Rules of Practice 5(b) - "...shall not offer, give, solicit or receive, either directly or indirectly, any political contribution in an amount intended to influence the award of a contract by public authority, or which may be reasonably construed by the public of having the effect or intent to influence the award of the contract. ..."